-In 2009 and 2010 André studied at the Fotovakschool in Apeldoorn.
-During this study he completed his first photo project.
+In 2009 and 2010 he studied at the Fotovakschool (school of photography).
+During his study he completed his first photo project.
 He graduated with the project Water as a Weapon.
-After the Fotovakschool he continued working on project-based conceptual landscape photography.
-His projects are based on historic themes.
-Currently he is working on Grebbelinie 1940.
-This project is about a former defense line that played a major role during the defense of Holland in May 1940.
+After graduating he continued working on project-based conceptual photography.
+His projects are based on historic themes and he has a special interest in 19th century fortifications.
+At the moment he is working on three projects about to the western front of the First World War.

 After seeing the exhibition The Family And The Land of Sally Mann he decided to focus entirely on black & white photography.
 He prefers soft light and uses mist to create atmospheric images.

 André lives in Putten, a town surrounded by the woodlands of nature reserve De Veluwe.
 He considers these woodlands as his backyard.
 He is a passionate traveler and his projects bring him to inspiring places like Greenland, Orkney and the Argonne forest and Vosges mountains in France.